How To Stop Sugar Cravings For Good

 - Guacamole (use the pepperoni to scoop it, if you’re feeling bold)

-- A stevia- or xylitol-sweetened alternative to soda, like FATwater.
-Zevia is tasty too, and you can find it in most Whole Foods.
+- A stevia- or xylitol-sweetened alternative to soda.
+Zevia is tasty and can be found in most Whole Foods.

 - Grass-fed beef jerky or bars.
 EPIC makes excellent ones.